The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 There is a long history of discussion around the potential of conversational agents to help individuals access care, beginning with debates over the utility of the rule-based ELIZA chatterbot created by Joseph Weizenbaum in 1966~\cite{moore2019bot, weizenbaum1976computer}.
 Clinicians were enthusiastic about the potential for ELIZA to be used to expand access to care~\cite{colby1966computer}, but Weizenbaum was shocked, arguing that ``\textit{no humane therapy of any kind}'' should be done by computers~\cite{weizenbaum1977computers}.
 However, the accessible interface associated with Weizenbaum's application spurred substantial research into the use of chatbots for healthcare.

 Prior to the widespread adoption of consumer-facing LLM technology, chatbots in mental health were largely rule-based~\cite{abd2020effectiveness} and drew on diverse therapeutic modalities to lead users through different self-guided exercises.
-The clean and accessible conversational interface associated with LLM chatbots has spurred on significant enthusiasm among clinicians about the potential for new modalities of AI-based intervention delivery~\cite{van2023global, Torous2024}.
-However, to be successful, mental health interventions must be effective at treating distress, and \textit{acceptable} to use for those in distress.
+The clean and accessible conversational interface associated with LLM chatbots has spurred on significant enthusiasm among clinicians about the potential for new modalities of AI-based intervention delivery~\cite{van2023global, Torous2024}. \inhwaedit{However, while LLMs offer greater flexibility and adaptability than their rule-based predecessors, they also introduce new risks.
+These include the potential for generating harmful or culturally insensitive content, reinforcing biases, or providing inaccurate or misleading advice~\cite{weidinger2021ethical, harrer2023attention, talboy2023challenging}.
+A 2024 lawsuit claims Character.ai contributed to a teen’s suicide, highlighting the need for safety and trust in AI mental health tools~\cite{roose2024ai}.} To be successful, mental health interventions must be effective at treating distress, and \textit{acceptable} to use for those in distress.
 Miner et al.~\cite{miner2019key} argue that safety, trust, and oversight is crucial to the acceptability of AI chatbots for mental health settings.
-However, to understand whether people can trust AI chatbots for mental health, more work is needed to understand the motivations behind AI chatbot use for mental health.
+However, to understand whether people can trust AI chatbots for mental health, more work is needed to understand the motivations behind AI chatbot use for mental health\inhwaedit{, as well as to address the potential risks posed by LLMs}.